Malaise is a general feeling of discomfort, illness, or lack of well-being.

 Fatigue (feeling tired) occurs with malaise in many diseases.
-Along with malaise, you can have a feeling of not having enough energy to do usual activities.
+You can have a feeling of not having enough energy to do your usual activities.

-The following lists give examples of the diseases, conditions, and medications that can cause malaise.
+The following lists give examples of the diseases, conditions, and medicines that can cause malaise.

 SHORT-TERM (ACUTE) INFECTIOUS DISEASE

 HEART AND LUNG (CARDIOPULMONARY) DISEASE

 Call your health care provider right away if you have severe malaise.